ParadigmFoundation/network-explorer/README.md

     f. **Last voted** (`validators[N].last_voted`): the height of OrderStream network at which a given validator voted (or proposed) a block.

     g. **Vote power** (`validators[N].power`): the vote power the validator has on the Tendermint chain.
 Also affects how often a given validator is selected as block proposer.

+# Notes

+- Values should be cached by the client (or stored in the DOM) and only updated when necessary
+- Error messages will not have an `id` field
+- Error messages send as responses to requests will have a `code` set to `0`
+- Reach out to `henry@paradigm.market` with API difficulties